JohnFear/JohnFear/README.md

 <br><br>

 ## General
 JohnFear is an open source project with the goal to reverse engineer [John Deere][1] tractors.
-At first we will more or less only focus exploiting the [can bis][2].
-[John Deere][1] follows the industry standards and uses the [J1939][9] protocol for the control unit intercommunication.
-Because the [can bus][2] traffic is not encrypted, we see here your best change for extracting and manipulating the tractor.
+At first we will focus on exploiting the [CAN bus][2] system.
+[John Deere][1] follows the industry standard and uses the [J1939][9] protocol for the control unit intercommunication.
+As the [CAN bus][2] traffic is not encrypted, we assume that this is the best entry point for the vehicle exploitation.

 Please keep in mind that this project is a **work in progress** and the advancements are limited by our time and money.

 ## CAN basics
-Sorry guess but we will not explain the [can bus][2] in detail here.
-The most important attitue is mainly also the reason why we have started this project.
-[Can bus][2] broadcasts all the messages, which means that we can sniff all the data and anlysis it offline.
+Sorry guys but we will not explain the [CAN bus][2] in detail here.

+In a nutshell: the most important aspect is the **broadcasting** of all messages, which allows us to sniff all the data and analyze it offline.

-We suggest to go throw some tutorials first before you continue reading.
-Basically you can just google for can bus and you will get a bunch of information to go throw.
+We suggest checking out some tutorials before you continue reading.
+Google is your friend here and will provide you with a solid foundation of the knowledge needed in this project.

 * [Wikipedia][2]
 * [Tractor Hacking][5]
 * [CSS electronics][8]

-The takeaway should be that [can bus][2] is used as physical layer for transporting [J1939][9] messages.
+The main takeaway should be that [CAN bus][2] is used as a physical layer for transporting [J1939][9] messages.

 ## J1939
-Yey you have finished the [can bus][2] section, so we assume yuo are an expert now.
-However let's check out what [J1939][9] is use for.
-In a nutshell it defined the messages tracture and is published by [SAE][10] (Society of Automotive Entineers).
-The entire standard is published within multiple papers, at first we will only need J1939/71, which describs the PGN (Parameter Group Number) and SPNs (Suspect Parameter Number).
-We really recommend to go throw this [guide](https://www.csselectronics.com/screen/page/simple-intro-j1939-explained).
+Since you've finished absorbing the [CAN basics][2] section, we assume you are pretty much an expert now.
+Nevertheless, let's check out what [J1939][9] is used for.

+In a nutshell [J1939][9] defines the vehicle messages and is published by the [SAE][10] (Society of Automotive Entineers).
+The entire standard is published within multiple papers but we will only focus on the J1939/71, which describes the PGNs (Parameter Group Numbers) and SPNs (Suspect Parameter Numbers).

+We recommend going through this [guide](https://www.csselectronics.com/screen/page/simple-intro-j1939-explained).

-Quite a good explanation can be found [here][11] and [here][12] as well.
+Another good explanation can be found [here][11] and [here][12].

 ## Related work
-There is already some progress out there, so we have not started entirly from scratch.
-Please checkout [Tractor Hacking][5] from the California Polytechnic State University which is also an open source project.
-You can find some sniffed data in there github repository as well.
-In addition, they have written already and client in python refered to [PolyCan][6].
-In your opinion we do not see any need to use this tool, because we achieved the same with Wireshark.
+There is already some work out there, therefore we also haven't started entirly from scratch.
+Please checkout [Tractor Hacking][5] from the California Polytechnic State University, which is also an open source project.
+You can find some sniffed data in their GitHub repository as well.
+In addition, they have already written a client application in Python ([PolyCan][6]).
+In our opinion, this tool is not needed in this project because Wireshark provides us already with the necessary information.

-We recommand also to have a look at [CSS electronics][8].
-Unfortunatly they only offer commercial project, but you can find really fantastic explainations on there side.
+We also recommend having a look at [CSS electronics][8].
+Unfortunately, they only offer a commercial project, but you can find really good explainations of the subject on their site.

 ## Goals
-The final goal of this project is not really defined.
-We will try to keep moving on as far as possible.
+At the moment, the goal of this project is not entirely clear.
+We will try to keep exploiting the traktor as far as possible.

 ###  First goal
-At first we will focus on sniffing only.
+At first, we will focus on sniffing only.
 The goal is to sniff and decode the [J1939][9] messages in real time with wireshark.
-This is basically already available by [CSS electronics][8], but let's get it done open source.
+This is already available by [CSS electronics][8], but let's get it done open source.

-Please checkout your tutorial how to [sniff can bus data](./docs/howToCapture.md)
+Please check out our tutorial on how to [sniff CAN bus data](./docs/howToCapture.md).

 ## Contributors ✨